padogrid/bundle-geode-1-app-kryo_codegen/README.md

 Kryo allows you to ingest POJO objects to Geode/GemFire without addding any Geode/GemFire dependencies.
 In this bundle, we introduce PadoGrid's code generator that generates `KryoSerializer` required by Geode/GemFire for registering custom serializers.
 To register POJO classes in Geode/GemFire, you must register each POJO class individually, making the Geode/GemFire configuration process difficult and error prone.
 PadoGrid's Kryo code generator simplifies the registration process by generating the `KryoSerializer` class that automatically groups all the POJO classes in a given package.
 Instead of registering each POJO class individually, you would just register `KryoSerializer`.

 The Kryo code generator also includes a wrapper class generator which extends POJO classes to allow you to override class methods as needed.
 This is particularly useful if you generate domain classes using IDL-based serialization tools such as Avro.
 Avro creates a compact binary data format that is ideal for storing POJO objects in Geode/GemFire.
-Avro, however, only supports primitive types and leaves the marshalling and unmarshalling chore of non-primitive types to the application.
-To close this gap, the wrapper class generator generates wrapper classes in which you can add your custom marshalling and unmarshalling code without affecting the Avro-generated code.
+Avro, however, only supports primitive types and leaves the chore of marshalling and unmarshalling non-primitive types to the application.
+To close this gap, the wrapper class generator is provided to generate wrapper classes in which you can add your custom marshalling and unmarshalling code without affecting the Avro-generated code.

 For example, Avro does not support the `Date` class.
 To store a `Date` object, you would need to store its `long` value, i.e., `Date.getTime()` as the `long` type and the `logicalType` of `timestamp-millis` as follows.